-4-DISCUSSION
+4- DISCUSSION

 This is one of the first studies on the large-scale implementation of ACF of TB in Iran, and it has several important observations.
-First, the number of TB patients detected is within the ranges reported in similar epidemiological setting.
-Second, the study confirms that ACF can be implemented efficiently by community volunteers with adequate training and a supportive supervisory structure.
-From 2 April to 4 July 2016, we performed doorto-door active TB screening in slum population of Gorgan County, Golestan province, Iran, reaching a population of 22,741.
+First, the number of TB patients detected is within the ranges

+April to 4 July 2016, we performed doorto-door active TB screening in slum population of Gorgan County, Golestan province, Iran, reaching a population of 22,741.
 We identified 112 individuals (0.49 %) with TB symptoms that among them four TB cases (0.89 %) identified of whom two were smear positive pulmonary TB, one case (25 %) was smear negative and one (25 %) had extra pulmonary TB (lymphadenitis TB).
 All identified cases begun TB treatment.
-The latest national prevalence survey in Iran was performed Zahedan County, Sistan in and Baluchestan province, where 55,845 TB. screened that people for 205 individuals (0.36 %) had symptoms suggestive TB.
-Among 205 individuals, 163 (66.3 %) had completed investigation and 15 TB cases (0.02 %) identified (24).
+The latest national prevalence survey in Iran was performed in Zahedan County, Sistan and Baluchestan province, where 55,845 screened people TB. that for 205 individuals (0.36 %) had symptoms suggestive TB.
+Among 205 individuals, 163 (66.3 %) had completed investigation and 15 TB cases (0.02 %) identified (23).
 In comparison to our study, in Zahedan more people screened and more suspects were found and therefore more TB cases have been diagnosed.

 In another study that authored by Denise Rossato Silva et al., in a region with high prevalence of TB in Brazil using an active case finding strategy of tuberculosis, 31,267 patients were admitted in the emergency room, of whom 6,273 (20.1%) had respiratory symptoms.
 Among these 6,273 patients, 201 (3.2%) reported cough more than 2 weeks and were invited to participate in the study and finally 197 subjects (0.63 %) were enrolled in the study.
-Pulmonary TB was diagnosed in 30 (15% of enrolled) that among them 18 (60.0%) patients were with smear positive results, three patients were smear negative and culture positive and 9 people had extra-pulmonary TB (25).
-In our study, symptoms that considered as a criterion for more investigation were more than and we coughing apply diagnostic procedures for patient have had sputum, nocturnal sweat and fever.
-Shiravastava et al., in an urban population in India have screened 529,452 people using an active case finding approach; they found 278 TB suspects with sputum examination rate 79.5% (221/278) and 33 TB cases (26).
+Pulmonary TB was diagnosed in 30 (15% of enrolled) that among them 18 (60.0%) patients were with smear positive results, three patients were smear negative and culture positive and 9 people had extra-pulmonary TB (24).
+In our study, symptoms that considered as a criterion for more investigation were more coughing and we apply diagnostic procedures for patient have had sputum, nocturnal sweat and fever.
+Shiravastava et al., in an urban population in India have screened 529,452 people using an active case finding approach; they found 278 TB suspects with sputum examination rate 79.5% (221/278) and 33 TB cases (25).
 The percentage of suspect rate among screened people in this work was less than our study 0.052% versus 0.44%.
-However, detected cases were different in comparison to our study, 11.8% versus 2.6%.
+However, were different detected cases comparison to our study, 11.8% versus 2.6%.
 Ogbudebe et al., in prospective study carried out an active tuberculosis case finding in urban slums in southeastern Nigeria.
-Over the one year period, 16,743 individuals were screened for TB: of these.
-6361 (38.0%)were identified with symptoms suggestive of active TB and 5894 (92.7% of the individuals identified with TB symptoms), were evaluated for TB.
+Over the one year period, 16,743 individuals were screened for TB: of these. identified 6361 (38.0%)were symptoms suggestive of active TB and 5894 (92.7% of the individuals identified with TB symptoms), were evaluated for TB.
 According to the findings of this research, TB was diagnosed in 1,079 individuals include 6.4% of the screened population and 18.3% of those evaluated for TB.
-About 65% (697/1079) were new smear-positive TB cases (27).
+About 65% (697/1079) were new smear-positive TB cases (26).